 The new cycle lane which will be located at the Sauchiehall Street end of Kelvin Way, will be bi-directional and fitted with soft segregation.
-Lining this part of the road will be distinctive black and white zicla planters as well as the traditional wooden versions, to enhance local amenity and enjoyment of the space.
+Lining this part of the road will be distinctive black and white zicla planters, as well as the traditional wooden versions created by social enterprise Glasgow Wood Recycling to enhance local amenity and enjoyment of the space.

 This more structured approach to the use of Kelvin Way particularly with the introduction of a pop-up cycle lane, is expected to balance the needs of all road users and ensure that the space available is used appropriately.